Mythbusting at ASIS

 While it’s always a shame when someone decides to move on, rest assured that you will have developed skills that are highly sought after by employers and transferable between careers.

-Previous ASIS employees have transitioned into a wide scope of careers locally and internationally including roles in academia and think tanks, roles in international non-government organisations, crisis coordination and management, small business owners, law enforcement and other government departments.
+Previous ASIS employees have transitioned into a wide scope of careers locally and internationally including roles in academia and think tanks, roles in international non-government organisations, crisis coordination and management, small business, law enforcement and other government departments.

 4